jtara1/MiscScripts/README.md

 `file_to_bytes.py` saves the bytes of a file to a text file.

+`images_to_pdf.py` takes a folder containing images and puts them all in a single pdf sorted by the number in the filename of each image.

+`rename_file_extensions.py` replaces the file extensions of each file in a given folder with desired replacement.

+`replace_text_in_files.py` replaces each search_text found in each file in the desired folder with replace_text (params passed through cli).

 `resize_images.py` resizes each image in a folder to a given width or height while maintaining the original aspect ratio (makes backup copy by default).
 Eventually this is intended to update annotations which contain info on bounding boxes for the image additionally.

+`screenshot_book_pages.py` takes a screenshot then press right arrow key to go to next page.
+Variables are hard coded atm.

 `tol_macros.py` macros made for a particular game, some of which can be used in other games or have base class, Action, extended for use elsewhere.
 Includes: